peteroome/valuator/README.md

 ### Credits
 I'm [@zoltarSpeaks](http://twitter.com/zoltarspeaks) on Twitter.

+There is [a more detailed post about this script](http://www.peteroome.com/2014/05/11/valuator-a-ruby-script-to-help-pick-trending-value-stocks.html) on my blog.

 This script is based on the [Python script](https://github.com/fuligginoso/trending-value) by [@fuligginoso](http://blog.nmr.io/).

 Inspiration taken from this post on Reddit: ["How do you select stocks" (cont'd) - Trending Value, see how your stocks are rated](http://www.reddit.com/r/investing/comments/1eyx3r/how_do_you_select_stocks_contd_trending_value_see/).